kalyanoliveira/arduinoFollow/README.md

 # arduinoFollow

+The instructors asked for a line by line explanation of the code.
+But as you can see by just skimming this README, that explanation will inevitably be very long.

+What I'll do is give a general explanation of the code, followed by the line-by-line explanation.
+Choose whichever you see fit.

+## General (short) explanation of code

+The code of the robot is quite simple from a high-level view.
+In the loop() function, we make use of an if-elseif-else statement to measure the photoresistor.
+If the output of the photoresistor is higher than a predetermined "brightness" variable, we set the "angry" variable to true, turn on the LEDs, and execute the angry_action() function, which as the name implies corresponds to the action that the robot does when it's angry.

+Else, if the surrounding environment of the photoresistor is not bright enough but the angry variable is set to true, we execute the angry_action() function.
+Else - that is, if the surrounding environment is not bright enough and the angry variable is set to false - we simply do nothing.

+The angry_action() function contains a logic of its own: it will either follow a target if it’s close enough, using the ultrasonic sensor and infrared sensors, or it will search for a target up to predetermined number of times.
+After enough searches, the robot "gives up" and stops being angry (which corresponds to setting the angry variable to false).

+## Full (lengthy) explanation of code

 So, here’s a lengthy explanation of the code located in final.ino

 The easiest way to understand it is by first taking a look at the loop() function of the code, in line 108.
 We start with an “if” statement, which calls for the function measure_phr(), and then compares it with the variable brightness (which was defined in line 67).